connelallison/validation-tutorial/tutorial-validation.md

            src "https://cdnjs.cloudflare.com/ajax/libs/qtip2/3.0.3/jquery.qtip.min.js"]
 ```

 The first script is an API used by qcode-ui to handle cookies.
-The latter is used by the validation plugin to insert tooltips highlighting useful information, such as reminding a user to enter a valid value in a form field.
+The latter is qTip, a tooltip plugin used by the validation plugin to insert tooltips highlighting useful information, such as reminding a user to enter a valid value in a form field.

 Now that we have prepared all of its dependencies, we are ready to include qcode-ui.
 Beneath the other scripts, add the following: